Medr

 Medr, also known as the Commission for Tertiary Education and Research (CTER; Y Comisiwn Addysg Drydyddol ac Ymchwil), is a tertiary educational and Welsh Government sponsored body, overseeing post-16 education and research in Wales.
-It was established in August 2024, replacing the Higher Education Funding Council for Wales.
+It was established in August 2024, replacing the Higher Education Funding Council for Wales and also inheriting some staff and functions from the Welsh Government.